1st/django-startup/README.md

 * Clone repo and make changes (look at [list of tasks and bugs](https://github.com/1st/django-startup/issues)).
 Then create [pull request](https://github.com/1st/django-startup/pulls) or attach diff of your changes to our [issue tracker](https://github.com/1st/django-startup/issues)
 * Report about bugs that you found.
 Create bug report in [issue tracker](https://github.com/1st/django-startup/issues)
 * You can help us with ideas.
 Describe it in our [issue tracker](https://github.com/1st/django-startup/issues)
 * Add your questions and propositions to exisitng [issues](https://github.com/1st/django-startup/issues).
-We will disscuss with you about best solution for this task
+We will discuss with you about best solution for this task
 * Star project, and tell you friends about this project, if you like it :-)

 Thank you!<br>